orianelou/actions-hero/contrib/contrib.md

 - Notes about our dokumentation
 - Providnidng feedback and feature requests

-Read our [Code of Conduct](./CODE_OF_CONDUCT.md) to keep our community approachable and respectable.
+Before making any kind of contribution make sur to read our [Code of Conduct](./CODE_OF_CONDUCT.md) to keep our community approachable and respectable.

 This guide will provide an overview of the various contribution options' guidelines - from reporting or fixing a bug to suggesting an enhancement.